hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/cmdline_global/cmd_workflow_results.rst

 Introduction
 ------------

-:py:class:`WorkflowResults <pydidas.workflow.WorkflowResults>` is the Singleton
+:py:class:`WorkflowResults <pydidas.workflow.WorkflowResults>` is the singleton
 instance of the :py:class:`ProcessingResults
 <pydidas.workflow.ProcessingResults>`.
 It is used for managing the processing
 results.